Scientific Name: Heloderma suspectum

 The Gila monster is one of two venomous lizards in the entire world!

-Along with its relative the Mexican Beaded Lizard, it has a poisonous bite that is used for self-defense.
-Although generally not fatal to humans, a Gila monster’s bite can still be extremely painful.
+Along with its relative the Mexican Beaded Lizard, it has a venomous bite that is used for self-defense.
+The Gila monster’s bite is extremely painful and its venom is dangerous to humans.
 There are two subspecies, the reticulate Gila monster and the banded Gila monster, which differ mainly in where they live.

 The scientific name heloderma comes from the Greek roots meaning “studded skin.”
 The Gila monster’s beaded skin is quite unique in the present time, but it was common among dinosaurs millions of years ago.
 The ancestors of Gila monsters have been traced all the way back to the Cretaceous Period.
 Despite some evolutionary modifications, not much has changed between those lizards and the Gila monsters surviving today.
 For this reason, Gila monsters are often seen as living fossils, giving scientists an up close and personal look at life in the time of the dinosaurs.